 Mode of study: Full-time

-Faculty / Department: Faculty of Mathematics and Natural Sciences, Department of Biochemistry
+Faculty / Department: Faculty of Science and Engineering, Department of Biochemistry

 Location: Turku, Finland